|Title:||Adjunct Professor : Art Program: Studio Art, Graphic Design, Photography, Art History|

 The University of the District of Columbia is a public land grant institution of higher learning dedicated to providing quality, career focused undergraduate and graduate programs that prepare students with the knowledge, skills, and credentials needed to launch, enhance, or change careers.

-Incumbents must teach all assigned classes and hours as determined by semester course schedule; Incumbents will be required to prepare and deliver relevant curriculum to students in, using a variety of teaching methods to include, but not limited to, lecture, class discussion, demonstration labs, and projects.
+Incumbents must teach all assigned classes and hours as determined by semester course schedule; Incumbents will be required to prepare and deliver relevant curriculum to students in the Art Program, using a variety of teaching methods to include, but not limited to, lecture, class discussion, studio demonstration, and projects.

 Essential Duties and Responsibilities: